sdp8483/Keithley_17X_USB/README.md

 # Keithley 17x USB Adapter
-The following device is used to connect the Keithley 177 and 179 digital multimeter to the PC over USB for data logging or remote monitoring.
-The USB Adapter shows up to the PC as a serial COM port enabling the user to use simple serial terminal programs to read data from the Keithley multimeter.
+The following device is used to connect the Keithley 177 and 179 digital multimeter to the PC.
+The USB Adapter is a serial COM port enabling the user to use simple serial terminal programs to read data from the Keithley multimeter.

 ![Keithley 17x USB Adapter](photos/Keithley_17x_USB.jpg)